Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Mapping out your stops is important in planning a solo road trip!
 It’s not just about getting from point A to point B; it’s about enjoying your journey.
 I start by identifying the key destinations along my route using Google Maps.
 I also look at the map to determine if there are other exciting places to visit along my route.

-I look for scenic spots, cool attractions, and local eateries.
+I look for scenic spots, cool attractions, and local eateries (I will always look for an In&Out).
 These stops break up the drive and make the trip more enjoyable.
-National parks, historic sites, and charming small towns are always high on my list!
+National parks, historic sites, and cute towns are always high on my list!

 Timing is important too.
 I consider how long I’ll spend at each stop and plan my driving in between accordingly.
 It’s helpful to note the opening hours of attractions to avoid disappointment.
 I also include rest stops to stretch my legs, grab a snack, and refuel.